david-mohr/VendWeighScales/readme.md

-# Food Coop Shop Adaption of Manly Food Co-ops Vend Weigh Scale Extension
+# Canberra Food Coop's Adaption of Manly Food Co-op's Vend Weigh Scale Extension

 How does it work?